 Cauliflower baked in a creamy gruyere sauce, topped with buttery bread crumbs, and sprinkled with a touch of nutmeg is simply delicious.
 It makes a hearty side dish.
 And if you don’t have the fireplace or the lazy afternoon, the first bite will do the same comfort trick.

-Cauliflower Gratin (from Ina Garten’s Barefoot in Paris)
+From Ina Garten’s Barefoot in Paris.

 - 3-pound head of cauliflower, cut into large florets

 - 4 tablespoons (1/2 stick) unsalted butter, divided

 - 3 tablespoons all-purpose flour

 - 2 cups hot milk